What is social housing?

 Renters with extensive maintenance debts should seek legal advice (see Chapter 2.4: Legal services that can help).

 Social housing policies vary, but they generally serve to regulate the discretion of the social housing provider.
 For the purposes of the RT Act, unless clearly stated to the contrary, social housing providers are treated the same as any private rental provider.

-The fact such a decision may be contrary to a social housing’s purpose or constitution is either a matter for internal appeal, external intervention by an overseeing body such as the Housing Registrar, or – in the case of a decision made by public authorities such as the Office of Housing – a matter of judicial review (Order 56 Supreme Court (General Civil Procedure Rules 2015 (Vic)).
+If a decision is in breach of a housing provider’s policy or is for some other reason administratively unlawful, the decision cannot be challenged at VCAT.
+It is either a matter for internal appeal, external intervention by an overseeing body such as the Housing Registrar, or – in the case of a decision made by public authorities such as the Office of Housing – a matter of judicial review (Order 56 Supreme Court (General Civil Procedure Rules 2015 (Vic)).
 With respect to the latter, and similar to appeal, such a decision must have the qualities of an error of law.

 Some social housing providers copy the policies adopted by the Director of Housing.